Find out exactly how many weeks and days pregnant you are. See your current trimester, days remaining, and upcoming milestones.

 Your baby gains most of their weight during this final stretch — growing from about 2.5 lbs to an average birth weight of 7.5 lbs.
 You'll feel stronger kicks and stretches.
 Your doctor visits become more frequent, and you'll prepare for birth.
 At 37 weeks, your baby is considered full term.

 Count the number of days from the first day of your last period to today, then divide by 7.
 For example, if it's been 98 days since your LMP, you're 14 weeks pregnant (98 ÷ 7 = 14).
-Our due date calculator does this automatically and shows your complete pregnancy timeline.
+Our due date calculator does this automatically and shows your complete timeline.

 Know your week?
 Upload your ultrasound and get a professional prediction from our trained analysts.